skraft9/bug-bounty/README.md

 ---

-1️⃣ Use any text editor to create a new file (using nano for this example)
+- Use any text editor to create a new file (using nano for this example)

 `nano recon.sh`

-2️⃣ Paste in the contents of the script from `recon.sh`
+-  Paste in the contents of the script from `recon.sh`

-3️⃣ Assign the file executable rights
+-  Assign the file executable rights

 `sudo chmod +x`

-4️⃣Execute bash script
+-  Execute bash script

 `./recon.sh`

-5️⃣Enter the target domain
+-  Enter the target domain

 Review the responses from the web servers.

-_httpx-toolkit is configured to follow re-directs_
+> Note: `httpx-toolkit` is configured to follow re-directs.